Canada and the U.S. working on extending border closure

 U.S. President Donald Trump has said that the U.S.-Canada border will be among the first borders to open and that the U.S. and Canada are doing well in handling the pandemic.

 But many Canadians fear a reopening.
-The U.S. has more confirmed cases and deaths from COVID-19 than any country in the world, though its per capita numbers are well below many other nations.
+The U.S. has more confirmed cases and deaths from COVID-19 than any country in the world, though its per-capita numbers are well below many other nations’.

 The U.S. and Canada agreed in March to limit border crossings to essential travel amid the pandemic.
 Nearly 200,000 people cross that border daily in normal times.